 Now that I think I hit the bottom, I pray to only move more for the Lord.
-I pray that this drives us to do more for Him, be more for Him, and move more for Him.
+I pray that this drives us to do more for Him, and be more for Him.
 He will carry me through and I pray that He uses these things inside of me for His glory and purpose.
 And when He calls me again, I will go.

 For now, I turn to hope.

 I will extend my story in this humility, try to understand what the Lord wants me to be doing, and encourage my brothers and sisters to also have hope.

 Therefore, my dear friends, as you have always obeyed—not only in my presence, but now much more in my absence—continue to work out your salvation with fear and trembling, for it is God who works in you to will and to act in order to fulfill his good purpose.